 Superior Hiking Trail Map

 Cell phone service is unreliable on the SHT.
 While the trail is well marked, it’s a good idea to bring a paper trail map.
-To minimize weight, leave the SHT trail guide at home and just bring the map for the sections you plan to be hiking.
+I find it most helpful for finding the next water source.
+To minimize weight, leave the SHT trail guide at home (or take photos of the relevant pages) and just bring the map for the sections you plan to be hiking.

 Pro Tip: Bring your paper map in a ziploc bag to keep it dry!